micros-uav/micros_air2land/README.md

 ## Download

-You are free to use micros_air2landdataset and all empirical data and metadata under the CC-BY licence.
-You can download the dataset (only partially provided) using [Baidu Drive](https://pan.baidu.com/s/1DP8yxtm3dfXAUWbykk12iQ)  (size: 2.01GB, passward: **6tk1**).
+You are free to use Air2Land dataset and all empirical data and metadata under the CC-BY licence.
+You can download the dataset (only partially provided) using [Baidu Drive](https://pan.baidu.com/s/13zG8kxr7V8jbw_dzAMPU0g)  (size: 69.90GB, passward: **9hbc**).
 When using this dataset in your research, we would appreciate that you cite our paper.

 ## Contact